jxv/linalg/README.md

 # linalg

-### POSIX-style, header-only library for basic linear algebra
+### POSIX-style, header-only library for basic linear algebra in C99

 ---